 Sporting Rifle is the most popular form of Smallbore rifle shooting in Canada.

-Matches are 60 shots in three sets of 20 prone or three position: prone, standing kneeling
+Matches are 60 shots in three sets of 20 prone or three position: prone, standing kneeling with a .22 single shot rifle with iron sights.

-Activities range from recreational shooting at local clubs, through inter-club leagues, and up to Provincial and Canadian Championships. .22 calibre target rifles are used.
+Activities range from recreational shooting at local clubs, through inter-club leagues, and up to Provincial and Canadian Championships.

 Match Rifle is similar to Sporting Rifle

 Smaller targets and the target rifle has more accesories such as hooked butt plate and sling.
+Matcehs are also separate by Iron Sights and Any Sights.

-Matches are 60 shots in three sets of 20 prone or three position: prone, standing kneeling
+Matches are 60 shots in three sets of 20 prone or three position: prone, standing kneeling.

 Most people are surprised to find that good quality air rifles are the most accurate of all the firearms.